Sparrowium/Documentation/Computer Networking/Juniper/JNCIA-Junos.md

 	- In fact, stateless rules are rarely used to control every single aspect of the traffic flow through a device.
 This is really the function and purpose of a firewall, rather than a router or a switch.
 Instead, you use stateless rules to perform "quick and easy" filtering.
 Meaning that there is no need for extensive data processing here, or to keep track of some kind of stable table, just drop it and move on.

 - Stateful rules are called security policies as they are created under a dedicated `security` configuration.
 Stateless rules are called firewall filters, as they are configured under a dedicated `firewall` hierarchy.
-## Firewall Filter Terms, and the Actions They Take on Packets
+<h2>Firewall Filter Terms, and the Actions They Take on Packets</h2>

 - Basically just a tons of `if/then` statements, but in Junos they are `from/then` statements.
 Each statement is called a `term`, a firewall can contain as many terms as you like, each term is processes from top to bottom.
 	![[Pasted image 20250527205402.png]]